 • Applying a match’s markup, removing it from the list of matches.

-We’ll accept this match by clicking on the green flag (or by right-cliking it and selecting Accept):
+We’ll accept this match by clicking on the green flag (or by right-clicking it and selecting Accept):

 Both matches for _brk have been accepted and the FUN_0000fe78 function in the destination program has been renamed _brk.
 Furthermore, two new implied data matches for ____brk_addr and _errno appeared with red highlights, since both references inside the _brk function are identical between the two programs.
 We can retire accepted matches by clicking on the green checkmark icon (or right-clicking them and selection Apply Markup), which will make them disappear from the matches list to unclutter it.